-SET DEFINE CHANGE
+SET DEFINE CHANGE SERVER NAME server-name

 This privileged command specifies a 1- to 16-character name for the access server.
 The default is LAT_nnnnnnnnn, where each n represents one of the 12 hexadecimal characters in the Ethernet address of the access server.